Spring 2025 Courses

 Teacher Education

-Special O.P.S.
-Therapy Tactics course is designed to provide students interested in pursuing a degree in occupational & physical therapy as well as teacher education, with the knowledge and skills to design & implement movement experiences to enhance children’s physical, social and emotional development.
-Students will participate in an aquatic and motor clinic putting theory to practice and teaching young children in a therapy setting with the FitCatZ program.
-Transportation and time are required to get to the facility before 3:00 p.m. on Wednesdays.
+The FitCatZ Aquatic and Motor Therapy course is designed to provide students interested in pursuing a degree in occupational & physical therapy as well as teacher education, with the knowledge and skills to design & implement movement experiences to enhance children’s physical, social and emotional development.
+Students will participate in an aquatic and motor clinic putting theory to practice and teaching young children in a therapy setting.
+Time is required for transportation to the facility before 3:00 p.m. on Wednesdays.

 • FYSE 138: Got Mindfulness?